-Christie requires that the display wall is secured with either anchor bolts or tie backs.
-See Secure the cubes with tie backs on page 19.
+Christie requires that both anchor bolts and tie backs are used to support the display wall.
+See Secure the cubes with tie backs on page 18.

 Each column of cubes requires four anchor bolts.
 Each anchor bolt must be capable of withstanding a pullout force of 500 lbs.
 After installing the anchors, verify the pedestal is level.